-Having more money to invest in the stock market is obviously better though that doesn’t mean you need to wait.
+Having more money to invest in the stock market is obviously better though that doesn’t mean you have to wait.
 It just means that you have to find the options that work best for your specific situation.

-I believe that the most important step to grow your wealth is actually starting – regardless of the amount you have to begin with.
+I believe that the most important step to grow your wealth is just starting – regardless of the amount you have to begin with.
 If you’re looking to start investing with $1,000 or less I’ve put together some of the best ways to do so – even as low as $250.

 Pick the Right Discount Brokerage